The last few years have seen a significant increase in the average net worth for people living in Canada.

 For a long time, these two provinces have had strong economies and surging house prices, significantly raising their market value.

-Saskatchewan comes in third place, followed closely by those in Alberta.
+Saskatchewan comes in third place, followed closely by Alberta.

-People in these two provinces tend to have more debt than other Canadians, although Saskatchewan also has one of the lowest property values across the country.
+People in Alberta and Saskatchewan tend to have more debt than other Canadians, although Saskatchewan also has one of the lowest property values in the country.

 Manitoba residents round out the top five wealthiest provinces per median net worth.

-To sum it up, the statistics reveal the net worth of Canadians by the province has continued to increase steadily since 1999 and is projected to continue on the same trajectory for the coming years.
+To sum it up, the statistics reveal the net worth of Canadians in each province has continued to increase steadily since 1999 and is projected to continue on the same trajectory for the coming years.

 - The average Ontario household has the highest median net worth in Canada, with $434,500.